jmcavalcante/MFPy/README.md

     where XXXX means the value for the FZ(N) for this test,YYYY means the value for the slip ratio (%/100) for this test and KKKK means the value for the inclination angle (rads) .It doesn't matter how many characters are in XXXX or YYYY.

 You can always use the files available in the sample folder as an example!

+All the .csv files should have the same lenght for each type (FX Pure, FY Pure, MZ Pure,...)!

+All .csv files shoud have ";" as delimiter!

+For FX, the .csv file must contain 'LSR' and 'FX' as columns.
+For FY, the .csv file must contain 'SA' and 'FY' as columns.
+For MZ, the .csv file must contain 'SA' and 'MZ' as columns.

 ### Fit interface (fit_app.py or MFPy fit.exe)